storvirkr/react-burger/README.md

 This project was created during the education in Yandex.Practicum on "React Developer" course and initialized with CRA.

-Technology employed in the project includes:
+Technology used in the project includes:

 - Utilization of React 18 featuring functional components and hooks.
 - Implementation of CSS Modules for styling.